njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_LINK_TO_EXISTING_PERMISSION/README.md

 the owner of the linked permission needs to be the actor of the declared authorization
 ```

-Note: After `ONLY_LINK_TO_EXISTING_PERMISSION` activated, accounts have non-existing permission set will not be affected. they only need to create these permissions first before they can use it.
+Note: After `ONLY_LINK_TO_EXISTING_PERMISSION` activated, accounts already have non-existing permissions set before activation will not be affected.
+They only need to create these permissions first before they can use it.

 ## Proposal on EOS Mainnet